Rachel Drummond, MEd

 Students researching degree programs are encouraged to validate institutional quality by ensuring that the schools and programs they ultimately choose are accredited at the national, regional, or programmatic level.

-The leading accreditation organization for forensic science programs is the Forensic Science Education Programs Accreditation Commission (FEPAC).
-While FEPAC accredits forensics programs in the natural sciences, the American Psychological Association (APA) accredits doctoral programs in psychology.
+The Forensic Science Education Programs Accreditation Commission (FEPAC) is the leading accreditation organization for forensic science programs.
+While FEPAC accredits forensics programs in the natural sciences, the American Psychological Association (APA) accredits doctoral psychology programs.

 While there are currently no online forensic psychology doctoral programs that are FEPAC- or APA-accredited, the University of North Dakota has two in-person APA-accredited PhD programs in clinical and counseling psychology; it can be presumed that there is some overlap in the high-quality coursework and teaching faculty in the masters in forensic psychology program listed above.

 If programmatic accreditation isn’t available, reputable programs, including the ones listed above, hold institutional accreditation.
-Six institutional accreditation agencies are responsible for accrediting educational instructions throughout the regions of the United States.
+Seven institutional accreditation agencies are responsible for accrediting educational instructions throughout the regions of the United States.
 These organizations are recognized by the US Department of Education’s Council of Higher Education Accreditation (CHEA).
-The six institutional accreditation organizations are:
+The seven institutional accreditation organizations are: